 While you can’t compete with giant companies salary-wise, you still must ensure fair remuneration.
 You won’t be able to grow as a company on the back of underpaid talent.

-Before going all out with ping pong tables you should focus on providing the basics to your hires.
+Before going all out with ping pong tables, you should focus on providing the basics to your hires.
 For example, everyone should have access to health insurance.
-When you convince candidates that your company cares about their wellbeing you are able to get away with lower salaries.
+When you convince candidates that your company cares about their wellbeing, you are able to get away with somewhat lower salaries.

 Desire for opportunity and challenge

 Many developers are motivated by a challenging work environment that enables them to experiment, test, and create.
 To attract and retain this kind of candidate, you want to create an environment that answers their need for challenge and make sure to mention this in your job description.

 Early-stage start-ups can answer well to this need for a challenge.
 It is characteristic for start-ups to offer new hires various responsibilities and opportunities beyond what they might have at a larger, more established company.